Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 2. Continuous efforts by developers and contributors make the software developed by the PSF more valuable, and should increase usage of the software.<br /><br />

 3. Users inject value into the token economy in one of two ways.
 Both activities strengthen the peg between the token and BCH.
-    - They acquire tokens to use software by sending BCH to the liquidity app.
+    - They acquire tokens to use software or participate in governance, by sending BCH to the liquidity app.
     - They pay BCH to the apps they interact with, and that app sends a portion of the BCH to the token-liquidity app with instructions to burn that amount of tokens.

 4. Contributors can trade their tokens for BCH via the liquidity app.
 They can then spend the BCH directly or convert it into their local fiat currency via a local exchange.